 Make your Black Friday offer exclusive to those on your email list.
-This is a great way of driving new email signups.
+This is an excellent way of driving new email signups.
 Create a strong content strategy and publish to all your leading profiles on social media.
 The end goal?
 To gain new email subscribers.

-This is a great way of moving your customer base from social media and giving you direct control over the marketing.
-Long-term this is extremely powerful and beneficial to your brand.
+This is an excellent way of moving your customer base from social media and giving you direct control over the marketing.
+Long-term, this is extremely powerful and beneficial to your brand.

 For this promotion, you lead with a graphic and copy which declares you are trying to spread the love/kindness/offer and you can only do this with your followers help.
 Ask them to tag a friend in the comments.

 They both receive a discount code via a message.
 The beauty of this strategy is that both have to be following your account for you to be able to message them.

 Your profile reaches more users, you promote your products and you gain more followers while increasing sales.